 Google Jamboard, the interactive digital whiteboard from Google Workspace, has revolutionized collaboration both in and out of the classroom.
 Many users are familiar with its basic features, but there’s so much more to discover.
 Explore 10 lesser-known, hidden Google Jamboard, features that will help you unlock the full potential of Google Jamboard.

-Hidden features of Google Jamboard
+Hidden Google Jamboard Features

 1. Version history